eridona/DonaLab-Handbook/README.md

   Arriving in a new lab, town, and often country can be a challenging process.
 The lab has developed an onboarding procedure to help make this process go as smoothly as possible.
 There are institutional administrative activities that must be performed, and these are listed on the Wiki, along with details about how to complete them [Insert Link].
 In addition, every new lab member is paired with a “lab buddy” (an existing member of the lab) who will arrange for you to meet each lab member individually and hear about the work they are doing.

 Unless I am traveling, we will have our first 1-on-1 meeting during your first day in the lab.
 This will include a discussion of your project in the lab, but also guidance on how you can access all the information and lab policies specified in the SAFE Labs Lab Culture Handbook.
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/05-Onboarding">Click here for more examples from the community</a><br/>
 </i>
 </details>